ckim309/Netflix-Key-Performance-Index/README.md

      - constant increase in number of subscribers
   - Asia-Pacific:
      - constant increase in total revenue and total subscribers

+Revenue per Subscriber in 2018 and 2019
+- US & Canada lead each year, followed by EMEA
-     - generates more revenue per subscriber than Latin America despite Latin America having more subscribers than Asia-Pacific in 2018 and in 2019
+- Asia-Pacific generates more revenue per subscriber than Latin Americadespite having less subscribers

 There is another factor that is driving revenue other than subscription plans because the amount of revenue generated per subscriber is greater than the subscription cost.
 If subscription plans were the only factor driving revenue, then it can be said that the order in which region generates the most revenue is as follows:
   1. US & Canada